-Interestingly, when promotions are not meritocratic (for example when career advancement is achieved through social interactions rather than performance, Cullen and Perez-Truglia (2019)), increasing the pay gradient reduces worker productivity through negative morale effects (Deserranno et al., 2021).
-Similarly, Karachiwalla and Park (2016) find that teachers reduce effort if they are repeatedly passed over for promotion.
+Overall, empirical evidence across all sectors - private, public and non-profit - points to the positive average effect of monetary incentives on employee productivity - see Nistotskaya (2018) for a review of the evidence.
+However, when promotions are not meritocratic (for example when career advancement is achieved through social interactions rather than performance, Cullen and Perez-Truglia (2019)), increasing the pay gradient reduces worker productivity through negative morale effects (Deserranno et al., 2021).
+Similarly, Karachiwalla and Park (2016) find that teachers reduce effort if repeatedly passed over for promotion.